 Flounder, brushed with nikiri soy sauce, the shari still warm. - image © Florentyna Leow

-Using GoVoyagin to Book Sukiyabashi Jiro Roppongi
+How to Book Sukiyabashi Jiro Roppongi

 - How do you snag a reservation at Sukiyabashi Jiro Roppongi?
 They don't take reservations directly from first-time overseas visitors, so you either need to ask a hotel concierge - assuming you're staying at one - or use an online booking service.
-This is where GoVoyagin comes in: they help overseas visitors to Japan secure a seat at his restaurant.

-- Here's a link to GoVoyagin's reservation service:
+- Here's a link to

-Reservation for Sushi Jiro Roppongi Michelin 2-star Tokyo
+reserve for Sushi Jiro Roppongi Michelin 2-star Tokyo

 - At JPY7,000 per person, it is not the cheapest option around, but it is extremely convenient.
 All you have to do is purchase this service online - it takes less than 2 minutes to click and complete.
 If they can't secure a reservation on your intended dates, you'll be fully refunded.